Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 - What do you think will happen once you start tapping the apple with the hammer?

 - How hard do you think you will need to tap the apple before it cracks?

 - What else could we use the apples for?

 - What was the most challenging part while creating the apples?

 - How come the apple breaks when struck by the hammer?

 - What is something you would like to do differently next time we make crunchy apples?

 Crunchy Cotton Ball Apples for the win!

 These apples really are so easy to make and can be such a versatile resource.
-The apple smash is definitely an activity a little left of centre and a refreshing break from me saying, “Please be mindful not to break….”
+The apple smash is definitely an activity a little left of center and a refreshing break from me saying, “Please be mindful not to break….”